 Atlantis was a great landmass, bridging the Mediterranean and the Caribbean.
 Why?
 You can find bits of ruined buildings on the floor of both seas.
 Pay attention!
 The Eastern Port of Atlantis can be found near Cadiz, Spain.
 (I’ve been there.
 It’s a pretty cool town, and a little off the tourist trail.
 Check it out.)

-Now, Atlantis drifted south and became Antarctica.
-Moving on without elaboration, we’re talking about stone blocks discovered on the ocean floor thanks to the psychic visionary Edgar Cayce, and I’m at nine hundred words and I’m only halfway through the episode.
+Now, Atlantis drifted south and became Antarctica because shut up, that’s why.
+Moving on, we’re talking about stone blocks discovered on the ocean floor thanks to the psychic visionary Edgar Cayce, and I’m at nine hundred words and I’m only halfway through the episode.
 Nimoy does the usual thing we do when talking about clairvoyants, listing his correct guesses and glossing over his wrong ones.
 Important point, though, is that Cayce foresaw the discovery of Atlantis.

 The discovery of square stone shapes in the Caribbean in the late sixties is said to confirm this prediction.
 We are told these blocks are either paved roads or the tops of walls, though most serious geologists believe that the so-called ‘Bimini Road’ is a naturally formation.

-“There are more tests to be made,” Nimoy dryly tells us, before going into a nice description of what may have happened there, if it was Atlantis.
+“There are more tests to be made,” Nimoy dryly tells us, before going into a nice description of what may have happened there, assuming it was Atlantis.
+Which we do.

 Next up, Nimoy tells us that the Atlanteans fled Atlantis, and that they may be responsible for building Easter Island, Macchu Piccu and Central American cultures.
 Because Lord knows that these things couldn’t have been built by the people who lived there, right?
 Oh, also Egypt.
 Now we’re doing this superficial ‘the Egyptians had this and so did the Aztecs’ so they had to have come from the same root culture.